tom-draper/secure-notes/README.md

 #### Direct access restriction

 Notes can only ever be accessed by entering a note ID into the search bar.
-If a user gains access to a URL you have visited, they cannot enter the URL into their browser to visit that page directly.
+Even if another user gains access to a URL you have visited, they cannot enter the URL directly into their browser to visit that page.

 #### Optional timestamps

 When posting a note, timestamps are enabled by default.
-If you think somebody could infer your activity through the time it was posted, you can disable it before posting.
+If you feel somebody could infer your activity through the time it was posted, you can disable it before posting.

 ## Getting Started